DharminJoshi/Fast-Food-Billing-System-By-DevKay/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as per your requirements.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+You are free to share, adapt, and modify the project for non-commercial purposes, provided that you give appropriate credit to the original creator (Dharmin Joshi/DevKay).
+Commercial use of this project is not permitted.

+For more details, see the full license: Creative Commons Attribution-NonCommercial 4.0 International License.

 ---